neew1152/Python_YouTube_Downloader_Project/README.md

     *   Choose your encoding protocol from the dropdown menu:
         *   **`Auto-Optimize (Recommended)`:** This is the default and smartest option.
 It scans the source and applies the appropriate level of quality for a perfect, efficient re-encode. **Use this.**
         *   **`Fast Merge`:** The quickest option.
 Copies the original video and audio streams into an MP4 container without re-encoding.
 It is fast but may not be compatible with editing software.
         *   **`Near-Lossless Re-encode`:** The brute-force option.
 Overrides the auto-detection and encodes at the highest possible quality settings, regardless of the source.
-Use this if you have a specific reason to.
+You can use this if you have a specific reason to.
     *   Click the red **`DOWNLOAD`** button.
 4. Wait for the process to complete in the terminal monitor.
 Downloaded files will be saved in a `Downloads` folder created in the same directory as the script.